lanelps/web_elements/README.md

 This is a repo for all my experimental CSS elements.

+When cloning, run `yarn` to install all dependencies.
+Then `yarn start` to start up the server.

 Not entirely sure if it's necessary but I've used Webpack to bundle everything.
 It's helped me learn more about how Webpack bundles my React code for use on GitHub pages